 The correlation between income and access to formal financial services is still very strong; however, this landscape is now changing with incumbents and mobile/internet innovators now integrating with the main-stream banking system & support through central banks relaxed regulatory frameworks i.e self regulation upto an extend by FinTech service providers really pushing hard to change the world; entrepreneurs are leading a pack of disrupters, most of them raised in the shadow of companies like PayPal, who wants to change business relationship to money forever.

 Conclusions: Running on unknown path without roadmap or direction with due respect running like a headless chicken often result in disasters.
 I personally have seen and taken part in programs to build my experience or hands on mastery in such situations where Mobile Payments or Mobile Wallet based Cross Border remittances support country economy and proven in 100% confidence level that when it came to the crunch, many countries including Greece, Cyprus & Italy had no choice but to accept rescue terms that affected not only bank bondholders and shareholders – but many thousands of private deposit holders.
 Their cash or savings were simply scalped and went to help fund the closure of one bank and the propping up of others.
+Though banks are now running behind artificial intelligence, machine learning and deep learning to create its own cognition.

 Hash Tagas : #payments, #mobilepayments, #mobilemoney, #money, #mobile, #Banking, #Banks, #Mobilebanking.